 “NomCom” – the Nominating Committee of ICANN, which appoints five members to the ALAC (one per ICANN region) as well as members of the ccNSO, GNSO and the ICANN Board and to which the ALAC names five voting delegates (one per ICANN region).

-“NomCom Delegate” -- The NA delegate to the NomCom recommended by the Membership to and appointed by the NomCom.
+“NomCom Delegate” -- The NA delegate to the NomCom appointed by the ALAC.

 “North America” or “NA” -- for purposes of defining NARALO’s territory, North America consists of American Samoa, Canada, Guam, Northern Mariana Islands, Puerto Rico, United States, United States Minor Outlying Islands, and the U.S. Virgin Islands.